What is a mommy makeover?

 - Breast augmentation and lift – combines the use of an implant and a lift to create a fuller breast while also dealing with sagging and drooping that can occur after pregnancy

 - Tummy Tuck – eliminates loose skin from the abdomen and tightens the abdominal muscles to create a flat belly

 - Liposuction – removes unwanted fatty deposits, typically in the love handles, abdomen or thighs

-- Tummy tuck and liposuction – a powerful technique allowing for removal of excess skin and resculpting of the entire abdomen, waist, and other stubborn fat deposits
+Tummy Tuck and liposuction – a combined surgical technique allowing for removal of excess skin and resculpting of the entire abdomen, waist, and other stubborn fat deposits

 - Botox – relaxes facial muscles to smooth wrinkles